borntofrappe/playground/borntofrappe/README.md

 - [ ] write better copy

 - [ ] design a pattern with SVG syntax to fill the whitespace

+- [ ] write a script to optimize svg icons and create an object which assigns each icon to the a property

 ## Index